 Additionally, the business was now responsible for installing and maintaining their own phone system network.
 Using the same copper wiring that telephone lines used, this network connected the business phones to the PBX.

-While POTS lines were still the dominant communication mode of telecom, business could now order a bundle of telephone lines called a trunk.
+While POTS lines were still the dominant communication mode of telecom, businesses could now order a bundle of telephone lines called a trunk.
 Trunks utilized the more advanced digital transmission mode (POTS lines were analog circuits).

 The other use for a POTS, and is unique to POTS lines still today, is to connect to a modem.
 A modem is what’s required for: